-The school will explain the reintegration strategy to the pupil in a reintegration meeting before or on the pupil's return to school.
-During the meeting the school will communicate to the pupil that they are getting a fresh start and that they are a valued member of the school community.
+The school will explain the reintegration strategy to the student in a reintegration meeting before or on the student's return to school.
+During the meeting the school will communicate to the student that they are getting a fresh start and that they are a valued member of the school community.

-The pupil, parents, a member of senior staff, and any other relevant staff will be invited to attend the meeting.
+The student, parents, a member of senior staff, and any other relevant staff will be invited to attend the meeting.

 The meeting can proceed without the parents in the event that they cannot or do not attend.
-The school expects all returning pupils and their parents to attend their reintegration meeting, but pupils who do not attend will not be prevented from returning to the classroom.
+The school expects all returning students and their parents to attend their reintegration meeting, but students who do not attend will not be prevented from returning to the classroom.